Willem Duynstee: Religious life

 Duynstee had many supporters, but he also had critics.
 Following a dispute with other religious authorities over his teachings, he was removed from his University Chair in 1956.
 Later, from March 1957 to December 1960, the Vatican had Duynstee's superiors exile him to Italy.
 After this exile was withdrawn, he returned to the Netherlands.
 At that time his local superior Fr VeZen, an ex-student of Duynstee, cherished the hope of gathering several of Duynstee's best articles and publishing them in a single readily accessible text.
 The fruit of his labors was the book, Verspreide Opstellen (“Scattered Writings”), which marked Duynstee's fiftieth anniversary of ordination to the priesthood.
-With the passing of Duynstee's persecution and just after returning from Italy, Prof Dr PJA Calon wrote the following affirmation in the Introduction of Verspreide Opstellen, ‘Fr Duynstee never spoke at length nor were his teachings wide-ranging, but everything to which he directed his mind, he penetrated to the core and presented insights, which often opened to others entirely new perspectives.’
-Prof Dr van Eek said about Fr Duynstee: ‘what he has written has lasting value.’
+With the passing of Duynstee's persecution and just after returning from Italy, PJA Calon wrote the following affirmation in the Introduction of Verspreide Opstellen, ‘Fr Duynstee never spoke at length nor were his teachings wide-ranging, but everything to which he directed his mind, he penetrated to the core and presented insights, which often opened to others entirely new perspectives.’
+Van Eek said about Duynstee: ‘what he has written has lasting value.’

 Priestly accomplishments

 As a consecrated religious and priest, Duynstee was devoted to the Redemptorist's apostolic mission.
 Duynstee was adept in focusing his clerical ministry to the service of others in varying ways, including lecturing, providing parish missions, and retreat work, as well as being a spiritual director and confessor to many on the Nijmegen University campus.
 He was especially active in fostering and nurturing young laity, priestly vocations, seminarians, and helping fellow priests.
 At Witten, Duynstee gave spiritual direction and guidance to the students as the prefect of seminarians.
 Indeed, the pastoral care of clerical students was of particular interest to him his entire life.

 By 1927, Duynstee was approached by the Catholic University of Nijmegen (i.e., now Radmond University) to establish and chair a new faculty for criminal law and procedural justice.
 However, Duynstee was denied permission by his superiors for this prestigious post at that time.
 Afterwards in 1928, he was appointed to the University of Nijmegen to teach criminal law and criminal procedure.
 Duynstee was appointed university Rector for the Nijmegen University academic year of 1940/1941 by the Board of the St. Radboud Foundation.
 He was honorably discharged from this post under the rule of the German Occupiers who forbade clerics from the performance of such duties.
-However, he remained on his professorial chair of the Faculty of Law until his enforced retirement in 1956, when he was told to resign due to the controversy concerning his support of Mortification Therapy, an initiative of Anna Terruwe MD, Duynstee's colleague.
+However, he remained on his professorial chair of the Faculty of Law until his enforced retirement in 1956, when he was told to resign due to the controversy concerning his support of Mortification Therapy, an initiative of Anna Terruwe, Duynstee's colleague.